 Parents are primarily responsible for the faith formation of their children.
 The church offers assistance by providing a structured Religious Education Program for children four to seventeen years old attending non-Catholic schools.
 These classes provide preparation for the sacraments of Reconciliation, Eucharist, and Confirmation.
 Classes are held during the school year in English and Spanish.

 Religious Education for children ages four to seventeen attending public school or non-Catholic private schools is held in the school on Sunday.
-The English classes begin with 9:00 am Mass in the Church or Chapel then continue in the Pope John XXII school until 11:30 am.
-The Spanish Classes begin at the Pope John XXIII school at 11:30 am and end at the conclusion of the 1:00 pm Mass (Usually 2:00 pm).
+The English classes begin with 10:15 am Mass in the Church or Chapel then continue in the Pope John XXII school until 12:30 am.
+The Spanish Classes begin begin with the 8:30 am mass and continue in the Pope John XXII School until 10:30 am.
 Classes are held from September through early May.
 Special events and parents sessions are part of the program.
-Parishioners are needed as catechists and volunteers.
 Our program awakens and nourishes a child’s awareness of God present in our life experiences, the world, family, and friends.
 It is designed to supplement what children learn at home and through regular attendance at Mass.

 Register for classes in the 2021-2022 School Year